bytechefhq/bytechef/README.md

 If you'll refresh your browser page now you should see the executing job.

-In case you are wondering, the `demo/hello` pipeline is located at <a href="https://github.com/creactiviti/piper/blob/master/piper-core/src/main/resources/pipelines/demo/hello.yaml" target="_blank">here</a>
+In case you are wondering, the `demo/hello` workflow is located at <a href="https://github.com/creactiviti/piper/blob/master/piper-core/src/main/resources/workflows/demo/hello.yaml" target="_blank">here</a>

-## Writing your first pipeline
+## Writing your first workflow

-Create the directory `~/piper/pipelines` and create a file in there called `mypipeline.yaml`.
+Create the directory `~/piper/workflows` and create a file in there called `myworkflow.yaml`.

 Edit the file and the following text:

 ```
-label: My Pipeline
+label: My Workflow

 inputs:
   - name: name